What do you want to find?

 • No minimum capital requirement in an LLP; the constitutive documents will show the members’ contribution which is made by them upon incorporation.

-Incorporation of a new company takes about 2 – 3 weeks from the date of filing with Companies House, including the time required to prepare an apostilled set.
+Incorporation of a new UK company takes about 2 – 3 weeks from the date of filing with Companies House, including the time required to prepare an apostilled set.
 Also the same day service for company incorporation is available for a premium fee.

 The registration procedure has no special features.
 However, it should be noted that there is a full-fledged open register that reflects absolutely all information about the company, including directors, shareholders, members and all controlling persons.